 UMD: A Globally Connected University

-UMD-Winter: Ghana: Higher Education in Ghana (CHSE)
+UMD-Winter: Ghana: Higher Education in the Ghanaian Context (CHSE)

 This course is targeted toward current graduate students in student affairs/higher education/international education graduate programs and student affairs/higher education/international education professionals who have experience with higher education settings.
-Overall, you will: (a) gain new insight into the rich culture and traditions of the country and people of Ghana, (b) explore the role of higher education in Ghana and its connections to the P-12 educational pipeline in a post liberation Ghanaian context, (c) articulate the role of student affairs in the context of Ghanaian colleges and universities, and (d) identify/co-construct useful assessment resources/tools with Ghanaian higher education student services personnel professionals (SSPP) through a project based experiential learning design.
+Overall, you will: (a) gain new insight into the rich culture and traditions of the country and people of Ghana, (b) explore the role of higher education in Ghana and its connections to the P-12 educational pipeline in a post liberation Ghanaian context, (c) articulate the role of student affairs in the context of Ghanaian colleges and universities, and (d) collaborate with a Ghanaian higher education partner on a project-based experiential learning opportunity.

 1. Gain knowledge, through experience and direct study, the culture, history and structure of education in post liberation Ghana and other countries on the African continent

 2. Articulate cultural, social, political and historical connections between Ghana and the United States

 3. Understand and articulate the role of education in post liberation Ghana